jbroadway/docs/docs/1.0/creator-tools/creating-a-custom-set.md

 There are several aspects of customizing a set, which are broken down into the following sections:

+### Set name and attribution

+Click on the root object of your set in the **Hierarchy** window and over in the **Inspector** window you'll see the **Set Info** component.
+Here you can change the name of your set, as well as settings like attribution and lighting.
+The set name and attribution fields are displayed on the set's card in the Sets palette in Flipside Studio.

 ### Teleport area

 Flipside defines where you can teleport within your set using Unity's NavMesh feature.
 If you look